Hajime-Suzuki/nodejs-hexagonal-architecture/readme.md

 ### Use Cases

 - find information of hotel H
-- (find information of hotels in Amsterdam) // For keep this app simple, I don't implement this one this time.
+- (find information of hotels in Amsterdam) // To keep this project simple, I don't implement this one.
 But it's possible with GSI

 ---